uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   types, without exposing their implementation details.

 - Provide a :capterm:`flat <flat data>` view on the data blocks of a :txtref:`table` for better data locality.
-For example, some accessor implementation returns column values as a contiguous array, while the original table stored row-by-row (there are strides between values of a single column).
+For example, the accessor returns a column of the table stored in row-major format as a contiguous array.

 - Acquire data in a desired :capterm:`data format` for which a specific set of operations is defined.

-- Have read-only, read-write and write-only access to the data.
-Accessor implementations are not required to have read-write and write-only access modes for :capterm:`immutable <immutability>` entities like :txtref:`<table>s`.
+- Have read-only access to the data.

 For details, see :txtref:`accessors` section.